Skip to main content

 DELTA_TIMESERIES(timeseries [, bucketPeriod])Returns a new time series which contains delta differences between the data points in the input time series.
 You can use the DELTA_TIMESERIES function to analyze counter data (an always increasing numeric metric) and determine the rate of increase of the counter value over time.

-bucketPeriod is an ISO 8601 interval through which the deltas are added up (or folded) within a time bucket. bucketPeriod defaults to 1 millisecond.
+bucketPeriod is an ISO 8601 period through which the deltas are added up (or folded) within a time bucket. bucketPeriod defaults to 1 millisecond.

 DIVIDE_TIMESERIES(timeseries1, timeseries2 [, shouldNullPoison])Divides the data points in the two time series objects and returns a new time series.
 The two provided time series must have identical timestamps.

-shouldNullPoison defaults to false if not specified.
+shouldNullPoison sets the output to null if any of the input time series are null. shouldNullPoison defaults to false.
 The function returns a non-null time series if the first time series is non-null and the second time series is null.
 If the denominator data point in any division is 0, the new data point for the divided time series is a NaN value.
-When true, shouldNullPoison sets the output to null if any of the input time series are null.

-MAX_OVER_TIMESERIES(timeseries)Returns the largest data point value in the time series.
+MAX_OVER_TIMESERIES(timeseries)Returns the largest data point value in the input time series.

 MULTIPLY_TIMESERIES(timeseries1, timeseries2)Multiplies the data points in the two time series objects and returns a new time series.
 The two provided time series must have identical timestamps.